scottgilbertp/PhotoFrame/README.md

 ### Installation
  1. Install default Raspberry Pi OS (although other linux should work with minimal adjustments)
+ 1. Comment out the line "dtoverlay=vc4-kms-v3d" in /boot/firmware/config.txt and reboot (see notes about turning monitor on/off)
  1. Install git and dependencies:  `apt install git fbi gawk nginx`
  1. Clone this repo: `git clone https://github.com/scottgilbert/PhotoFrame.git`
  1. Make your photos accessible on the pi's filesystem (by copying, or NFS mount, or USB drive, or whatever)